The Mar-a-Lago Look Is a Status Aesthetic, Not a Diagnosis

 Cosmetic surgery has always had a class dimension because it requires disposable income, time off work, recovery support, and tolerance for uncertainty.
 Those are not evenly distributed.
 Even when a procedure becomes common, the style of enhancement often remains stratified: some patients want to look naturally rested, others want to look visibly optimized, and still others want to look unmistakably “done” in a way that broadcasts investment.

 That is where trend becomes class marker.
-Aesthetic choices can function as cultural capital.
-A tight jawline, an elevated midface, or a carefully maintained brow may be read differently depending on who is looking and in what setting.
-In elite social environments, subtlety can signal sophistication; in other contexts, overt refinement may signal resources and access.
-The meaning of the result changes with the audience.
+Tranter and Hanson (Journal of Sociology, 2015) found that cosmetic surgery consumption in Australia correlated with social background, income, and cultural context, not just personal vanity.
+Their data showed that aesthetic choices function as what Bourdieu would call cultural capital; a tight jawline, an elevated midface, or a carefully maintained brow may be read differently depending on who is looking and in what setting.
+In elite social environments, subtlety can signal sophistication.
+In other contexts, overt refinement may signal resources and access.

 Should Surgeons Discuss Trend-Driven Requests?

 Yes, and directly.
-When a patient asks for a celebrity-inspired or trend-driven appearance, the consultation should include a discussion of durability, identity, and whether the requested result fits the patient’s underlying facial structure.
-A surgeon should not be a passive technician for a cultural script.
+When a patient asks for a celebrity-inspired or trend-driven appearance, I make the consultation include a discussion of durability, identity, and whether the requested result fits the patient’s underlying facial structure.
+I am not a passive technician for a cultural script.

-I think this is where ethical plastic surgery gets interesting.
-If a patient says, “I want the Mar-a-Lago look,” the follow-up questions are clinical: Which features are they actually describing?
+This is where ethical plastic surgery gets interesting.
+If a patient says, “I want the Mar-a-Lago look,” my follow-up questions are clinical: Which features are they actually describing?
 Is the goal youthfulness, status, femininity, masculinity, or social legibility?
 Do they want facial harmony, or do they want a recognizable trend?
 Those are not the same.

-Patients do best when surgeons translate trends into anatomy.
-For example, a patient may think they want “more eyes” when what they actually need is conservative upper blepharoplasty, brow position assessment, and a discussion of skin quality.
-Another patient may ask for a heavily contoured face when the real issue is volume loss and laxity that would respond better to a deep-plane facelift or selective fat restoration.
-The ethical task is to separate the wish from the tissue.
+Patients do best when I translate trends into anatomy.
+One patient, a man in his late forties, came in asking for “a sharper jaw” after seeing photos from a fundraiser where he felt he looked soft compared to other men.
+What he actually needed was not a jaw implant but a conservative submental liposuction and platysma tightening; the perceived softness was submental fullness, not skeletal deficiency.
+Another patient asked for a heavily contoured face when the real issue was volume loss and laxity that would respond better to a deep-plane facelift or selective fat restoration.
+In both cases, the ethical task was to separate the wish from the tissue.

 The Risks of Following Cosmetic Surgery Trends

-Trend-driven surgery carries several risks.
-The first is temporal: what looks current today may look dated in five years.
-The second is proportional: trends often exaggerate one feature at the expense of harmony.
-The third is psychological: if a patient is chasing a status-coded look, they may keep escalating procedures because the social meaning never feels complete.
+Trend-driven surgery carries layered risks.
+What looks current today looks dated in five years.
+(Look at the overfilled lips of 2018.
+Nobody wants those now.)
+Trends exaggerate one feature at the expense of harmony.
+And the deeper problem: if a patient is chasing a status-coded look, they keep escalating.
+One more filler.
+One more tightening.
+The social meaning never feels complete because it was never really about the face.

 Recovery is part of the ethical conversation too.
 The more extreme the request, the greater the likelihood of swelling, bruising, prolonged downtime, and the need for secondary refinement.
 Patients often underestimate this because the aesthetic trend is marketed as effortless.
-It is not.
 Even well-executed facial rejuvenation has a biological cost.

 For a broader discussion of surgical devices and safety oversight, the FDA General and Plastic Surgery Devices Panel provides a useful regulatory framework for the devices that often support aesthetic procedures.
 Device oversight is not the same as surgical judgment, but it is part of the safety ecosystem.